Category Archives: Decision Making

 Executive coaching: a complete guide to finding the right coach for you

-We know that the most important predictor of coaching success comes down to the relationship between the coach and the coachee.
-So it’s critical that you find the right coach for you.
+The most important predictor of coaching success comes down to the relationship between the coach and the coachee.
+So it’s critical that you find the right executive coach for you.
 Whether you’re a leader looking to find a coach personally, or a people lead exploring coaching for your leadership team, this complete guide to executive coaching will tell you what you need to know.
-Click on the links below to jump to a section.

 Continue reading

-8 Time Management Techniques for Leaders (based on real CEO coaching conversations)
+8 Executive Time Management Techniques (based on real CEO coaching conversations)

 Time management is one of the most common themes in my coaching conversations with CEOs and other leaders.
 There’s just not enough time in their calendar to get everything done.
 It’s a challenge for any leader but it’s particularly acute for executives in the high-growth businesses that I work with, as they realise that they can’t scale themselves at the same rate as their business.